ihk-csail/ihk-csail.github.io/_pages/about.md

 At present, my primary research interests include agentic AI, computer vision, NLP and graph algorithms.
 However, I remain open to exploring new areas as I continue my academic journey.

-Outside of academia, I am an enthusiast of sports, particularly football, badminton, and chess.
+Outside of academia, I love photography.
+Besides, I am an enthusiast of sports, particularly football, badminton, and chess.
+I also like discuss about religion and politics.
 Feel free to reach out if you’d like to discuss any of these interests!